Rachel Notley made history in May of 2015 when the New Democrats were elected to form government for the first time in Alberta.

-Rachel completed her Bachelor of Arts degree in Political Science at the University of Alberta, and earned a law degree at Osgoode Hall Law School.
-Her legal career focused on labour law, workers' compensation advocacy, and workplace health and safety issues.
-She has served as an advisor to BC's Attorney General.
+Born in Edmonton and raised in Fairview, Premier Notley obtained a Bachelor of Arts degree in Political Science at the University of Alberta and a law degree from Osgoode Hall Law School.
+She practised labour law and workers' compensation advocacy and also served as an adviser to British Columbia’s attorney general.